hazelcast/hazelcast-jet/site/docs/sql/intro.md

 `generate_stream()` generates an infinite stream of values.
 It emits `bigint`'s starting from zero at the rate you indicate with the argument (in events per second).
-A stream behaves just like a traditional table, however it can be read only in one direction and never in full.
-For example, you can't use an aggregate function over a stream:
+For Jet SQL, a stream is like a table with infinitely many rows which you can only access sequentially and thus never reach the end.
+For example, you get a syntax error if you try to aggregate across a whole stream:

 ```sql
 sql〉 SELECT sum(v) FROM TABLE(generate_stream(10));
 From line 1, column 1 to line 1, column 45: Grouping/aggregations not
 supported for a streaming query
 ```

+For aggregation to work in the setting of an unbounded stream, you have to apply a windowing function.
+This is an upcoming feature of Jet SQL.

 ## Features in this Beta